saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 pprint(rpc)
 </pre>

 As the script grows, it starts to make sense to turn to functions so that it becomes easier to re-use code.
 I ended up creating a file with most of the commonly used functions that I would import into other scripts whenever I needed them.
-The following would be something like a function that I would make
+The following would be something like a function that I would make:

 <pre style="font-size:12px">
 def get_ospf3_neighbor_ids(dev):
     """
-    Issues the get-ospf3-neighbor RPC and retrieves the neighbor IDs along with the interface behind which the neighbor is found.
+    Gathers information from the &lt;get-ospf3-neighbor-information> RPC.

-    Arg:
+    Returns a dictionary:
-        dev: an object that is capable of communicating with the Juniper API.
+        {

-    Returns:
+            neighbor-address : { neighbor-id : interface },
-        Returns a dictionary.
+        }
     """
     ret = {}

     rpc = dev.rpc.get_ospf3_neighbor_information()